cpske/ISP/code-quality/docstrings.md

   - purpose of the package
   - list the modules and subpackages (this can become out-of-date!
 Python should do this automatically)

-### Redundant Info in Docstrings?

-The official guidelines for docstrings includes a lot of redundant information.
-For example, writing the names of all methods in a class's docstring comment.

-Personally, I think this is a bad idea.

-- it duplicates what is in code (waste of time to write)
-- the comments can become inconsistent with the code
-- documentation tools should be able to generate it automatically, the way `javadoc` does

 ## Python Doctest Comments